 Pudelpointers aren’t very common in the United States, being mostly beloved and bred by a small circle of hunters.
-Due to this scarcity, a purebred Pudelpointer usually costs around $1,000 in the U.S., far more than in its German homeland.
+Due to this scarcity, a purebred Pudelpointer usually will cost a lot in the US, far more than in its German homeland.

 1. Most Pudelpointer Enthusiasts Don’t Want Them Recognized by the AKC